 From what we observed, human impact is still the biggest threat to this site, although we did see some improvement in regard to any evidence of people riding ATVs throughout the property.
 There was no evidence of any new tire tracks from the last documented observations and the old tracks that were present seem to have washed away with the rains.
 We did observe and document new piles of trash along with old piles of clothes, so it is possible the people from the surrounding community and people from the homeless encampments that have occurred since the last inspection, are responsible for the damage.

 The vegetation on the property consisted of primarily native plant species (Figure 1).
-We took notice of some interesting and unique ecological features throughout the property that have not been observed on other similar properties .
-We observed a few plant clusters (at least 10) that consisted of one foothill palo verde tree and (several) saguaros growing against each other (Figure 2).
+We took notice of some interesting and unique ecological features throughout the property that have not been observed on other similar properties We observed a few plant clusters (at least 10) that consisted of one foothill palo verde tree and (several) saguaros growing against each other (Figure 2).
 There was evidence that the saguaros were outcompeting the palo verde tree/s for water and nutrients.
 Some of the palo verde trees within those communities were either already dead or beginning to die while the saguaros looked healthy, to say the least.